kt-chan/pentaho-pdi-sdk-plugins.tutorial/Embedding.md

 You can get the accompanying sample project from the kettle-sdk-embedding-samples folder of the sample code package.
 The sample project is bundled with a minimal set of dependencies.
 In a real-world implementation, projects require the complete set of PDI dependencies from `data-integration/lib`, and may require plugins from `data-integration/plugins`.
 Consider the following:

 #### PDI Dependencies
 All PDI dependencies must be included in the class path.
-This includes files located within the following pdi folders:
+This includes files located within the following PDI folders:
 * `data-integration/lib`
 * `data-integration/libswt/<os>`
 * `data-integration/classes`